-During early October 2022, the Company paid the option cash payment due by October 21, 2022, and agreed with the option that the date of obtaining necessary permits for exploration had been achieved on October 21, 2022, and any exploration expenditure incurred prior to that date could be included in the work expenditure requirements for the period ended October 21, 2023.
-The Company has incurred approximately US\$1,600,000 of eligible work expenditures up to December 31, 2022.
-The Company commenced surface work at the project in late 2022 (see December 13, 2022 news release) and a diamond drill program at the project in mid-March 2023 (see March 13, 2023 news release).
+During early October 2022, the Company paid the option cash payment due by October 21, 2022, and agreed with the option or that the date of obtaining necessary permits for exploration had been achieved on October 21, 2022, and any exploration expenditure incurred prior to that date could be included in the work expenditure requirements for the period ended October 21, 2023.
+The Company has incurred just under US\$7,500,000 of eligible work expenditures up to December 31, 2023.
+The Company commenced surface work at the project in late 2022, a diamond drill program at the project in mid-March 2023 and completed a further 1,500m drill program.
+As of the date of this AIF the Company is current with its requirements under the Santa Cecilia option.